usaid-cs/yesterday-i-learned/python-django.md

 - In an M2M field, it doesn't matter how many things you have there... if you do `print(foo.bars)` instead of `print(foo.bars.all())`, it's always going to print `Bar.None`.
 - To order a queryset's related fields (like if you are querying users and their products, with products sorted by name), do a `Prefetch()` on those products, with `queryset=` being an ordered set of products.
 - Filtering by `Q()` does nothing, *except* if `|`ed with another `Q()`... so `Q() | Q(foo=1)` is the exact same as `Q() & Q(foo=1)`, because ["the empty Q() should not have any effect at all, whether ORed or ANDed into the query"](https://code.djangoproject.com/ticket/24279).
+- `.using()` in a `Prefetch`'s queryset appears to have no conflicts.
+For example, `Foo.objects.using('db1').prefetch_related('bars', queryset=Bar.using('db2').objects.all())` *seems* to use db1 for fetching Foo, and then uses db2 to fetch its bars.

 #### Don't know what `select_related` and `prefetch_related` do

-According to onymous internet sources,
+According to onymous internet sources:

-`select_related`

-For foreign key & one-to-one relationships
+- `select_related` For foreign key & one-to-one relationships
+- `prefetch_related` For many-to-many, many-to-one, and generic foreign keys (i.e. whenever it isn't easy to do an inner join).

 If your query only retrieves a `values()` or `values_list` from a relation or annotated value (e.g. `values_list('foo__bar__baz')`), there is no need to `select_related` that field.

-`prefetch_related`

-For many-to-many, many-to-one, and generic foreign keys (i.e. whenever it isn't easy to do an inner join).

 #### Queries do crazy things when executed in parallel